Log in

 The School was founded in 1823 by Quakers, but pupils of all denominations or none are welcomed.
 All pupils attend Meetings for Worship and arrangements are made for pupils to be prepared for confirmation or membership of their own churches.

 Curriculum.
-In Schoolrooms (Years 7–9) all pupils pursue a course of study which includes English, Mathematics, Physics, Chemistry, Biology, Geography, History, Latin or Classics, French, German or Spanish, Philosophy and Religious Education, Design Technology, Computer Science, Physical Education, Music, Art, Drama, and PSHE (Personal, Social and Health Education).
+In Schoolrooms (Years 7–9) all pupils pursue a course of study which includes English, Mathematics, Physics, Chemistry, Biology, Geography, History, Latin or Classics, French, Spanish, Philosophy and Religious Education, Design Technology, Computer Science, Physical Education, Music, Art, Drama, and PSHE (Personal, Social and Health Education).

 Music.
 The Director of Music is supported by peripatetic teachers.
 Tuition is arranged in a wide variety of instruments and a strong tradition of music in the School is maintained.
 Recent leavers have secured places at the Royal College of Music and there is a strong tradition of students gaining places and scholarships at music colleges.